JanMMeyer/Graph3d/README.md

 <b>Force Adjustment</b>

-The slider section on the left allows real time adjustment of the forces at work.
-"Node Repulsion" forces the *all* nodes apart, "Edge Attraction" pulls *connceted* Nodes together, and "Centering Force" pulls all nodes to the center.
+The slider section on the left allows real-time adjustment of the forces at work.
+"Node Repulsion" forces the *all* nodes apart, "Edge Attraction" pulls *connected* Nodes together, and "Centering Force" pulls all nodes to the centre.

 <b>Selection:</b>